lex-unix/dotfiles/README.md

 ## Fish

 I use fisher as a plugin manager.
-Here is my installed plugins:
+Here are my installed plugins:

 - jorgebucaran/fisher
 - edc/bass